SirPlease/ZoneMod/README.md

 * Cleaned up the Chat by blocking useless prints caused by cvar changes and the like.
 * Consistency Checker is loaded by the Config by default, it'll actually use the whitelist.
 * Added !voteboss, this will allow players to vote for Boss spawns if needed.
+ * Very useful when playing Home/Away in Tournaments!
+* Players are now able to register themselves as Casters.
+ * This makes it a lot easier to get Casts setup without the need of an Admin.
+ * As a side effect Ready-up will no longer wait for Casters.